Mikejo5000/vsts-docs-pr/docs/build-release/test/continuous-test-selenium.md

    then choose **Test** and select **Unit Test Project**.
 Alternatively, open the shortcut menu for the solution and choose **Add** then **New Project** and then
-   **Unit Test Project**.
+   **Unit Test Project**.Â

-   For more details, see: [Get started with unit testing](https://docs.microsoft.com/visualstudio/test/getting-started-with-unit-testing).
+   For more details, see:Â [Get started with unit testing](https://docs.microsoft.com/visualstudio/test/getting-started-with-unit-testing).

 1. After the project is created, you must add the Selenium and browser driver references used by the browser to execute the tests.
-Open the shortcut menu for the Unit Test project and choose **Manage NuGet Packages**.
-Add the following packages to your project:
+Open the shortcut menu for the Unit Test project and choose **Manage NuGet Packages**.Â Add the following packages to your project:

    * Selenium.WebDriver
    * Selenium.WebDriver.ChromeDriver